• Skip to primary navigation

 • Add in the sugar and chaat masala and mix in.

-Assembling The Taco Chaat Cups
+Assembling The Papdi Chaat Appetizer Cups

 • Place a dollop of the tamarind chutney on top of the Raita.